Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Different regimes have different degrees of lenience in what they allow and what they forbid.
 Authoritarian regimes often reject rights and freedoms that, for most people, are essential for a humanitarian society.

-Rights or freedoms should preferably be justified, particularly if they are likely to have awkward or dire consequences.
+Rights and freedoms, and penalties, should preferably be justified, particularly if they are likely to have awkward or dire consequences.

 Denying them also needs justification.